Some scout troops and camps have a blanket ban of sheath knives. I think that’s a bad idea and here’s why.

 Learn knife safety: So you’re going to require a kid to learn knife safety, then tell him he can’t use a sheath knife safely?
 Hmmm…what does that do for the credibility of the Totin’ Chip training?

 Cleaning fish: The Fishing merit badge requires a scout catch a fish, clean it and then cook it.
 Sure, he can use a folder.
 But the same concerns about cleanliness in the blade channel should be there.
+Also, it just doesn’t do the job as well.

 The scouts require a lock blade on a folder, but that is no guarantee of safety, especially with kids who have beginner knife handling skills.
 Unless you want to invest a lot of money in a folder, you may end up with a sketchy lock.